Recreation Administration - One Major, Many Careers

 The program offers a Bachelor of Science (B.S.) degree in Recreation Administration, a minor in Community Recreation, a minor in Outdoor Leadership, and two interdisciplinary minors in Tourism and Nonprofit Administration.
 The program also offers a Master of Science degree in Recreation and Sport Administration with on-campus and online options.

 The Recreation Administration program at Western Kentucky University provides professional preparation in recreational services.
-Since the 1970s, graduates have found employment in a wide variety of recreation careers, including: Municipal parks and recreation departments, State agencies (State Parks, Conservation, Fish and Wildlife), Federal agencies (National Parks, U.S. Army Corps of Engineers), Military recreation departments (MWR), Organized camps, Youth service agencies (Scouts, Big Brothers/Big Sisters, 4-H, etc), YMCA, University recreation, and Sport organizations.
+Graduates find employment in a wide variety of recreation careers, including: Municipal parks and recreation departments, State agencies (State Parks, Conservation, Fish and Wildlife), Federal agencies (National Parks, U.S. Army Corps of Engineers), Military recreation departments (MWR), Organized camps, Youth service agencies (Scouts, Big Brothers/Big Sisters, 4-H, etc), YMCA, University recreation, and Sport organizations.

 The WKU Recreation Administration program was started in 1967 with one full-time and several part-time faculty.
 The first full-time faculty member was Dr Fred Kirchner.
 As the program developed, external accreditation offered the opportunity to evaluate the program according to national standards.
 WKU was one of the first 16 programs to be nationally accredited in 1980.
 Since that time, the program has successfully maintained its accredited status which is reviewed every five years by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions.

 The Recreation Administration program has undergone many exciting changes including the hiring of several new faculty, facility renovation, and curriculum revisions.
-The Recreation Administration program is part of the Department of Kinesiology, Recreation and Sport and is housed in the College of Health and Human Services.
+The Recreation Administration program is part of the School of Kinesiology, Recreation and Sport in the College of Health and Human Services.